DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Managing files.md

 **Company**	                      | The company to filter the trading partners that will have documents retrieved.
 **EDI document type**	            | The document type you wish to upload.
 **Trading Partner**	              | Select the trading partner associated with the file.
 Automatically filtered by the document type selected.
-**File name pattern search mode**	| Similar to setup on connections, select the applicable search mode.
-The mode and Search mask on the Trading partner’s Incoming documents are used to find the applicable match.
-This has been introduced to support multiple incoming document feature.
+**File name pattern search mode**	| Similar to setup on connections, select the applicable search mode. <br>The mode and Search mask on the Trading partner’s Incoming documents are used to find the applicable match. <br>This has been introduced to support multiple incoming document feature.

 Once the process has run, the inbound file records will appear in a pending status in the grid.
 Any errors with the process will be shown as an info log.